stevenjlho/leetcode/solutions/112. Path Sum/README.md

 # [112.
 Path Sum](https://leetcode.com/problems/path-sum/description/)

 ## Intuition

-We can add up all the values along the path to check if the total equals the given target sum.
+Determine if a tree has a root-to-leaf path such that the sum of its node values matches a given target.

 ## Approach

-1. If the tree is empty (`root` is `null`), there cannot exist a path sum equal to the target.
-Thus, return `false`.
+1. If `root` is `null`, return `false` because an empty tree cannot satisfy the path sum condition.
-2. When at a leaf node (both left and right children are `null`), compare the node's value to the remaining target sum.
-If they match, we have found a path.
+2. See if the value of a leaf node(both children are `null`) matches the remaining target sum.
+If so, we've found the required path.
 3. For non-leaf nodes, recursively check:
    - The left child of the current node with the updated `targetSum - root.val`.
    - The right child with the same updated target sum.